aaronraiftorres/Lokus-Webapp/DISCLAIMER.md

 West Visayas State University – College of Information and Communications Technology

 **Project Authors:**
-[Contact information to be provided by the authors]
+- Email: [Lokus2025@gmail.com]

 ---

 ### Acceptance of Terms

 **By using this software and documentation, you acknowledge that you have:**
-1. Read and understood this disclaimer
+1. Read and understand this disclaimer
 2. Accepted the limitations and conditions stated herein
 3. Agreed to use the system responsibly and ethically
 4. Understood the academic and research-only nature of the application